BarDavid2394/Projects/The Bank/Readme.md

 **4**.Use of mutex and readers-writers locks for safe concurrent access to shared resources.

-You are more than welcome to downlaod the tests and project and try it yourself.
+You are more than welcome to download the tests and project and try it yourself.
 THANKS!